informalsystems/hermes/guide/src/documentation/commands/upgrade/test.md

 2. Create and submit an upgrade plan for chain `ibc-0`:

-    Use the hermes test command to make an upgrade proposal.
-In the example below a software upgrade proposal is made for `ibc-0`, for the height `300` blocks from latest height. `10000000stake` is deposited.
+    Use test command to make an upgrade proposal.
+In the example below a software upgrade proposal is made for `ibc-0`, for the height `300` blocks from the latest height. `10000000stake` is deposited.
     The proposal includes the upgraded client state constructed from the state of `07-tendermint-0` client on `ibc-1` that was created in the previous step.

     ```shell